-using a neutral density (ND) filter to control depth of field when using flash
+Using a neutral density (ND) filter to control DoF with flash

 When working in bright sunlight with flash units that can’t go into high-speed flash sync, we have a ceiling in terms of our shutter speed / aperture combination.
 The shutter speed limitation then would be our maximum flash sync speed.
 The bright daylight would then imply a small aperture – most likely around f/11